 These five are certainly not the only electric guitar string brands out there, but by highlighting some of the most popular manufacturers we give you an idea of the amount of choice available.
-Other brands selling quality electric guitar strings, such as Cleartone, Jim Dunlop, GHS, Rotosound, Gibson, and PRS, are all worth your attention too.
+Other brands selling quality strings, such as Cleartone, Jim Dunlop, GHS, Rotosound, Gibson, and PRS, are all worth your attention too.

-Hopefully our short guide to buying electric guitar strings and some of the top brands will have inspired you to go and try some out.
+Hopefully our short guide to buying electric strings and some of the top brands will have inspired you to go and try some out.
 It’s not essential to buy every single pack we have listed (unless you have the time and budget to try them all!) but by experimenting with a few different strings, you will eventually find something that suits you and your electric guitar perfectly!

 Finally, if you’ve never changed guitar strings before – or struggled the last time – make sure to check out the video from Fender below, which will guide you through the process in five minutes.